smajidy/smajidy.github.io/README.md

 To adjust animation speed, change `duration` (milliseconds) in `assets/js/site-intro.js`.
 Leave `timelineDuration` and all choreography keyframes unchanged so every phase speeds up uniformly.
 Keep reduced-motion, immediate user-interruption, navigation and replay behaviour intact.
 Refresh the script cache token in `_includes/site-intro.html` after changes.

 Teaching and mentoring copy uses the owner-supplied September 2026 account.
-It identifies independent fourth-year instruction, the 4.8/5 evaluation with its 97% response rate, six students supported into IQC internships, textbook piloting in five Waterloo courses, 84 exercises, and graduate mentoring at Maryland.
+It identifies independent fourth-year instruction, the 4.8/5 evaluation with its 97% response rate, six students supported into IQC internships, and graduate mentoring at Maryland.
+The textbook feature describes documented international teaching use, without claiming it is the universally standard textbook; source-only notes in `_pages/about.md` record the course references.
 Keep student support distinct from claims of causing PhD enrolment.
 Do not convert anticipated departmental adoption into an established result.
 Unentangled is a former organisation and is described in the past tense.
 Use “Mikhail D. Lukin” in the homepage biography; retain author initials in citations.
 A public syllabus or representative assignment can be linked once a suitable file and permission are available.
 No fabricated example or empty download placeholder is included.

 ## Images